Skip to main content

 Incident Response

 Our on-call firefighters are highly trained in responding to fires, water rescues, road traffic collisions and a variety of other incidents.
-All new recruits follow a comprehensive 12-week training programme which fully equips them with the specialist skills required for this role.
+All new recruits follow a comprehensive training programme which fully equips them with the specialist skills required for this role.

 "No two days are the same when working as a firefighter.
 There's nothing like the feeling of going out the doors when the bells go down and the anticipation of what the incident will be." - Stuart Auger, Head of Response.